External Object (Catalog, Schema, Table) Usage Guide

 8.2 Performance Issues

-- Symptom: External Table query performance is slow
+- Symptom: External table queries are slow

 - Solution: